PROMPPT is for…

 Work phase 3

-GP practices from the West Midlands, East Midlands, Wessex and Thames Valley regions are currently being recruited to take part in a randomised controlled trial.
-The trial will test whether:
+GP practices from the West Midlands, East Midlands, Wessex and Thames Valley regions have been recruited to take part in a randomised controlled trial.

 - patients who attend a pain review (and follow-ups) are more likely to reduce their opioid use (without increasing pain/pain-related interference) compared with their usual care